matthew-brett/barts-setup/barts_setup.md

 * Plug in both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
 * Plug clergy monitor VGA cable into rear VGA adapter.
 * Plug projector VGA cable into rear VGA adapter.
+* We have set up the configured displays to be:
+    1. The laptop retina display.
+    2. The projector and clergy monitors as one combined external display.
 * Start Proclaim.
 Go to File -> Open and open the session for the service (there should be one prepared).
 * In Proclaim, select a slide with text, and click "On Air".
 Check you see the